Iluvitari/AZ104-Notes/AZ-104 Overview.md

 - On prem gateway requires set up which supplies public IP representative of the network to connect then to azure gateway vpn

 ## Express Route
+- not encrypted
+	- can run vpn gw over  ER
 - Runs on the azure backplane network
 - Meet me points across the network are where gateway will connect
 	- This is private peering.